Lesson 3 of the HTML and CSS series

 B. Fonts

-You can change font types using the font-family
+You can change font types using the font-family property.
+You can also adjust font size using font-size.

 Example:

-💡 Tip : You can use custom fonts from Google Fonts by adding a link in the <head>
+💡 Tip : You can use custom fonts from Google Fonts by adding a link in the <head>:

 Then use it in your CSS: